ocaml/dune/doc/variants.rst

   is, modules that aren't a part of the virtual library's cmi.
 Consequently, a module in an implementation either implements a virtual module or is private.

-* It's not possible to load virtual virtual libraries into utop.
+* It's not possible to load virtual libraries into utop.
 As a result, any directory that contains a virtual library will not work with ``$ dune utop``.
 This is an essential limitation, but it would be best to somehow skip these libraries or provide an implementation for them when loading a toplevel.